-In terms of cost structure in 2022, fuel cost accounts for the largest share of total fishing trip costs (non-labor items) for both tuna and swordfish trips.
-Figure 141 and show the cost structures of an average tuna and swordfish trip in 2022, respectively.
+In terms of cost structure in 2022, fuel cost accounts for the largest share of total fishing trip costs (i.e., non-labor items) for both tuna and swordfish trips.
+Figure 141 and Figure 142 show the cost structures of an average tuna and swordfish trip, respectively, in 2022.
 In 2022, fuel cost was the leading item of trip costs, comprising 57% of the tuna trip costs, considerably higher than that in 2021 (49%).
 Bait was the second largest item making up 23% of tuna trip costs.
 Fuel and bait costs together made up over 80% of the trip costs for tuna fishing.
-For swordfish trip, the cost of fuel made up 57% of swordfish trip costs, higher than 2021 (49%), while bait cost made up 17% of total swordfish trip costs.
-The cost of the lightstick gear is unique to swordfish fishing, and it made of 8% of the total trip costs of swordfish trips in 2022.
-Supporting data for Figure 143 and Figure 144 are presented in Table A-125 and Table A-126.
+For swordfish trips, the cost of fuel also made up 57% of swordfish trip costs, higher than 2021 (49%), while bait cost made up 17% of total swordfish trip costs.
+The cost of the lightstick gear is unique to swordfish fishing, and it made up 8% of the total trip costs of swordfish trips in 2022.
+Supporting data for Figure 141 and Figure 142 are presented in Table A-125 and Table A-126.

 Figure 141.
-The cost structure of an average deep-set fishing trip1 1Data source: PIFSC continuous economic data collection program (Pan 2018).
+The cost structure of an average deep-set fishing trip

+&lt;sup>1 Data source: PIFSC continuous economic data collection program (Pan 2018).

 Figure 142.
-The cost structure of an average shallow-set fishing trip1 Data source: PIFSC continuous economic data collection program (Pan 2018).
+The cost structure of an average shallow-set fishing trip Data source: PIFSC continuous economic data collection program (Pan 2018).

-Figure 143 and Figure 144 show the trend of average trip costs for the tuna and swordfish trips respectively of the Hawaii longline fishery for the 2005-2022 period.
-Supporting data for Figure 143 and Figure 144 also are presented in Table A-125 and Table A-126.
-The average trip costs for both trip types are different in values and swordfish trip (with longer trip length) costs more than tuna trips.
-In 2022, the average trip costs for swordfish trips were \$44,905 while it was \$33,923 for tuna trips.
-They shared similar trend during the period of 2012 to 2018, but trip costs for swordfish trips showed a decreasing trend in the recent three years (2019-2021), while the trip costs for tuna trips seems steady.
+Figure 143 and Figure 144 show the trends of average trip costs for tuna and swordfish trips, respectively, in the Hawaii longline fishery for the 2005-2022 period.
+Supporting data for Figure 143 and Figure 144 are presented in Table A-125 and Table A-126.
+The average trip costs for both trip types differ, and swordfish trips (i.e., with longer trip lengths) cost more than tuna trips.
+In 2022, the average trip cost for swordfish trips was \$44,905 while it was \$33,923 for tuna trips.
+They shared a similar trend during the period of 2012 to 2018, but trip costs for swordfish trips has shown a decreasing trend in recent years (2019-2021), while the trip costs for tuna trips appears steady.

-In considering trends, the costs of tuna trips peaked in 2012, while swordfish trip costs peaked in 2011 and 2012 was also high for the reporting period.
-Fishing costs of tuna trips have trended downward in 2015 and were pretty stable since then.
-Swordfish trip costs also were down after 2012, but it seems that swordfish trip costs went down more than tuna trips.
-The shorten trip length of swordfish trips might have contributed to the decreased in fuel costs and total trip costs for swordfish trips.
+Considering trends, the cost of tuna trips peaked in 2012, while swordfish trip costs peaked in 2011 with elevated values persisting into 2012.
+Costs of tuna trips trended downward until 2015 and have been relatively stable since then.
+Swordfish trip costs also decreased after 2012, but swordfish trip costs decreased to a greater extent than tuna trips.
+The shorter trip length of swordfish trips might have contributed to the decreased in fuel costs and total trip costs for swordfish trips.
 In 2022, both tuna trip costs and swordfish trip costs were higher than 2021, mainly due to increases in fuel costs.

 Figure 143.
-The trend of average trip costs for Hawaii longline deep-set fishing adjusted to 2022 dollars1 1 Data source: PIFSC continuous economic data collection program (Pan 2018).
+The trend of average trip costs for Hawaii longline deep-set fishing (adjusted to 2022 dollars)

-1 Data source: PIFSC continuous economic data collection program (Pan 2018).
+&lt;sup>1 Data source: PIFSC continuous economic data collection program (Pan 2018).